tjerkw/Android-SlideExpandableListView/README.md

 		);
 ```

+### Including In Your Project

+Currently you have to checkout the project, include it in your eclipse and ensure your project includes it.

+I am working on putting it in maven Central so it can be easily added to any maven Android project.

+A jar may also be an option, however i want to extend this library with android resources,
+which you cannot include as a jar file.

 ## Pull Requests

 If you have any contributions I am gladly to review them and use them if they make sense.